CFDomains

 CFDomains.mass_levelFunction

-Return mass m in level k/2 as prescribed by vertical coordinate mcoord and total mass masstot.
+Return mass m in level k/2 and at horizontal position ij, as prescribed by vertical coordinate mcoord and total mass masstot.

 So-called full levels correspond to odd values k=1,2...2N-1 while interfaces between full levels (so-called half-levels) correspond to even values k=0,2...2N